neelsoumya/special_topics_unconventional_AI/README.md

 * Rational reconstruction (analytical literature review/survey) of a research area

+Other thoughts on the writeup:

 * A detailed research proposal with some ground work already accomplished

-* A hybrid of the above
+* A hybrid of all of the above

+Thoughts on a project:

 * If you feel ambitious, you can do a coding project based on open source data (talk to me if you would like to do this).